jhanstra/snipster/README.md

 - less naive assumptions about editor installations, e.g. account for users who use homebrew to install editors
 - test that snipster works on pc
 - write automated tests
+- add support for sublime
+- add support for brackets
+- add support for textmate

 ## donate
 if you find value in snipster please feel free to [buy me a coffee](https://www.paypal.me/jhanstra/4) :)